 The woman said, “I can’t do that.
 I can’t forget the hurt she had inflicted on me.”

 The woman was at the first stage – the stage of hurt.
-Those that are at this stage naturally hold grudges, not realising that those who hold a grudge injure themselves more than the ones against whom the grudge is held.
+Those that are at this stage naturally hold grudges, not realizing that those who hold a grudge injure themselves more than the ones against whom the grudge is held.

 Hatred and malice, like anger and worry, bring harm to the body, since they poison the blood.
 And they keep on increasing, for, “a grudge is the only thing that does not get better when it is nursed.”